 This article aims to provide a breakdown of popular docker monitoring tools in a manner that helps you decide which one is best for your use case.

-MetricFire integrates with cAdvisor, Prometheus, and Kubernetes, making it the ultimate tool for monitoring docker containers.
+MetricFire integrates with cAdvisor, and Kubernetes, making it the ultimate tool for monitoring docker containers.
 The technology behind MetricFire is also in constant development, as a result of the massive community of followers behind the open source tools.

 This means that if you choose MetricFire as your Docker monitoring tool, you won't have to worry about your monitoring technology falling behind as Docker and Kubernetes rapidly develop.